Jagdish-Padhi/Jagdish-Padhi/README.md

 ## 🧠 About Me

-- 🎯 I'm passionate about DECODING **real-world problems** with the help of CODING.
+- 🎯 I'm enjoy DECODING **real-world problems** with the help of CODING.
 - 🔥 Currently exploring tech world and enjoy to adapt as per need!
-- ✅ I love to contribute in open source world where I can implement and learn industry level skills.
+- ✅ I love to contribute in open source where I can implement and learn industry level skills.

 ---